 Administration Time is the total time that schools should schedule for each unit.
-It includes the unit testing time, the 30 additional minutes for each student to complete the test, and the approximate times for administrative tasks such as reading directions, answering questions, distributing materials, closing units, and collecting test materials (shown in Table 2.0 below).
+It includes the unit testing time and the approximate times for administrative tasks such as reading directions, answering questions, distributing materials, closing units, and collecting test materials (shown in Table 2.0 below).